prof-rossetti/southernct-csc-443-201701/projects/data-visualization/project.md

 Note: You should [avoid manually manipulating the dataset](http://data-creative.info/best-practices/2015/09/24/dont-touch-the-data/) except in trivial ways.
 If your dataset requires significant transformation, that process should be done with a script or other automated repeatable process.

 After you have selected a dataset and observed its structure and content, create a document in your project repository called `DATA.md` to objectively describe the dataset contents in English and provide a link to the dataset's source.
-Make sure to include definitions of any words or terms that are not self-explanatory.
+Make sure to include definitions of any words or terms that are not self-explanatory (i.e. a "data dictionary").

 ### Design